 Please contact the host City for the specific class that you are interested in.

-Local producers will be offering fresh fruits and vergetables, herbs, plants, eggs, honey, meats and value added products made from things grown on the farm.
+The Chesapeake Farmer's Market is closed for the 2018 season.
+It will reopen June 8, 2019 with local producers offering fresh fruits and vergetables, herbs, plants, eggs, honey, meats and value added products made from things grown on the farm.

-Chesapeake City Park, 900 City Park Drive, under the Market Place Shelter, will operate 8:00 AM to 1:00 PM Wednesdays and Saturdays from June 9 through November 22, 2018
+Chesapeake City Park, 900 City Park Drive, under the Market Place Shelter.

 Trying to manage shoreline erosion on your property?
 Consider a living shoreline approach.